tcltk/tcl/doc/markdown/define.md

     The following class definition commands are affected by **private**: **forward**, **method**, **self**, and [variable].
 Nesting **private** inside **private** has no cumulative effect; the innermost definition context is just a private definition context.
 All other definition commands have no difference in behavior when used in a private definition context.

 [self]{.cmd} [subcommand]{.arg} [arg]{.arg} [...]{.arg}
-: ...see next...
+: see below ...

 [self]{.cmd} [script]{.arg}
-: ...see next...
+: see below ...

 [self]{.cmd}
-: This command is equivalent to calling **oo::objdefine** on the class being defined (see **CONFIGURING OBJECTS** below for a description of the supported values of *subcommand*).
+: This command is equivalent to calling **oo::objdefine** on the class being defined (see [Configuring objects] below for a description of the supported values of *subcommand*).
 It follows the same general pattern of argument handling as the **oo::define** and **oo::objdefine** commands, and "**oo::define** *cls* **self** *subcommand ...*" operates identically to "**oo::objdefine** *cls subcommand ...*".

     If no arguments at all are used, this gives the name of the class currently being configured.
 If in a private definition context (see the **private** definition command, below), the definitions on the class object will also be made in a private definition context.

 [superclass]{.cmd} [-slotOperation]{.optarg} [className]{.optdot}
-: This slot (see **SLOTTED DEFINITIONS** below) allows the alteration of the superclasses of the class being defined.
+: This slot (see [Slotted definitions] below) allows the alteration of the superclasses of the class being defined.
 Each *className* argument names one class that is to be a superclass of the defined class.
 Note that objects must not be changed from being classes to being non-classes or vice-versa, that an empty parent class is equivalent to **oo::object**, and that the parent classes of **oo::object** and **oo::class** may not be modified.
 By default, this slot works by replacement.

 [unexport]{.cmd} [name]{.arg} [name]{.optdot}
 : This arranges for each of the named methods, *name*, to be not exported (i.e. not usable outside the instance through the instance object's command, but instead just through the **my** command visible in each object's context) by the class being defined.
 Note that the methods themselves may be actually defined by a superclass; subclass unexports override superclass visibility, and may be overridden by instance unexports.

 [variable]{.cmd} [-slotOperation]{.optarg} [name]{.optdot}
-: This slot (see **SLOTTED DEFINITIONS** below) arranges for each of the named variables to be automatically made available in the methods, constructor and destructor declared by the class being defined.
+: This slot (see [Slotted definitions] below) arranges for each of the named variables to be automatically made available in the methods, constructor and destructor declared by the class being defined.
 Each variable name must not have any namespace separators and must not look like an array access.
 All variables will be actually present in the namespace of the instance object on which the method is executed.
 Note that the variable lists declared by a superclass or subclass are completely disjoint, as are variable lists declared by instances; the list of variable names is just for methods (and constructors and destructors) declared by this class.
 By default, this slot works by appending.

     If in a private definition context (see the **private** definition command, below), this slot manipulates the list of private variable bindings for this class.
 In a private variable binding, the name of the variable within the instance object is different to the name given in the definition; the name used in the definition is the name that you use to access the variable within the methods of this class, and the name of the variable in the instance namespace has a unique prefix that makes accidental use from other classes extremely unlikely.